Let’s talk about black gold. You may also know it as Texas Tea, the lifeblood of the industry, or by its formal name: crude oil.

 Now, due to the volumes involved, this creates a massive amount of demand for the Canadian dollar (CAD).
 And, because of the brisk demand, the USD/CAD is super vulnerable to how consumers in the United States react to changes in oil prices.
 That’s why the CAD is known as a “commodity dollar;” it is tied to commodity pricing.
 Other commodity dollars are the Australian dollar (gold) and the New Zealand dollar (dairy products).

 Let’s talk examples.

 If the demand for oil in the United States increases, manufacturers will need to order more oil to keep up with the increasing demand.
 This can then lead to a rise in oil pricing, which may lead to a fall in USD/CAD.
 This was certainly the case during oil’s last bull market cycle of 2021.

 If the demand in the United States decreases, manufacturers may decide to slow down with the oil orders, which may effectively hurt demand for the CAD.
 According to this scenario, currency traders may forego the CAD in the belief that crude oil peaked.

 You can clearly see that oil has had a negative correlation with USD/CAD.
 Why?
 Because when the price of oil rises, the relative value of the CAD does as well.
 Thus, the USD loses value versus the CAD.

-Take a look a the chart below to see what it looks like on a chart side by side.
+Look at the chart below to see what it looks like on a side-by-side chart.

 So, the next time you’re topping up your car and you see the oil prices rising, it may be the right time to go short on USD/CAD.
 Or at least fill up your tank and lock in the current price!